bob-the-dyer/vertx-bnb-joker2016/README.md

     Hints for docker interaction:
  - To initialize docker environment run in terminal: eval "$(docker-machine env default)"
  - Docker bridge network is 172.17.0.X
- - Docker machine address is 192.168.99.100
+ - Docker machine address for boot2docker is 192.168.99.100
  - To kill all containers at once use: docker kill $(docker ps -q)
  - To remove all containters at once use:
     1. docker stop $(docker ps -a -q)
     2. docker rm $(docker ps -a -q)
  - To remove all none images use: docker rmi $(docker images | grep "^<none>" | awk "{print $3}")
- - To run mongodb in docker container use: docker run -it --rm --name lux-mongo -p 27017:27017 mongo
+ - To run mongodb in docker container use: docker run -it --rm --name joker-mongo -p 27017:27017 mongo
  - To remove all images use:
     1.docker rm $(docker ps -a -q)
     2.docker rmi $(docker images -q)